Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} recent years, the successful application of {\em deep neural networks} (DNNs) in {\em reinforcement learning} (RL) \cite{sutton2018reinforcement} has provided a new perspective to boost its performance on high-dimensional continuous problems.
-With the powerful function approximation and representation learning capabilities of DNNs, deep RL is regarded as a milestone towards constructing autonomous systems with a higher level of understanding of the physical world.
+With the powerful function approximation and representation learning capabilities of DNNs, deep RL is regarded as a milestone towards constructing autonomous systems with a higher level of understanding of the physical world \cite{li2019deep}.
 Currently, deep RL has demonstrated great potential on complex tasks, from learning to play video games directly from pixels \cite{mnih2013playing,mnih2015human} to making immediate decisions on robot behavior from camera inputs \cite{faust2018prm,chiang2019learning,francis2020long}.
-However, these successes are limited and prone to catastrophic interference due to the inherent issue of DNNs in face of the non-stationary data distributions, and they rely heavily on a combination of various subtle strategies, such as experience replay \cite{mnih2013playing} and fixed target networks \cite{mnih2015human}, or distributed training architecture \cite{mnih2016asynchronous,bellemare2017distributional,espeholt2018impala}.
+However, these successes are limited and prone to catastrophic interference\footnote{A phenomenon observed in neural networks where later training is likely to overwrite and interfere with previously learned good policies and significantly degrades the performance on previous tasks.} due to the inherent issue of DNNs in face of the non-stationary data distributions, and they rely heavily on a combination of various subtle strategies, such as experience replay \cite{mnih2013playing} and fixed target networks \cite{mnih2015human}, or distributed training architecture \cite{mnih2016asynchronous,bellemare2017distributional,espeholt2018impala}.

 Catastrophic interference is the primary challenge for many neural-network-based machine learning systems when learning over a non-stationary stream of data \cite{mccloskey1989catastrophic}.
 It is normally investigated in multi-task {\em continual learning} (CL), mainly including {\em supervised continual learning} (SCL) for classification tasks \cite{kirkpatrick2017overcoming,fernando2017pathnet,lopez2017gradient,rebuffi2017icarl,mallya2018packnet,delange2021continual} and {\em continual reinforcement learning} (CRL) \cite{kirkpatrick2017overcoming,fernando2017pathnet,riemer2019learning,kessler2020unclear,khetarpal2020towards} for decision tasks.
 In the multi-task CL, the agent continually faces new tasks and the neural network may quickly fit to the data distribution of the current task, while potentially overwriting the information related to learned tasks, leading to catastrophic forgetting of the solutions of old tasks.
 The underlying reason behind this phenomenon is the global generalization and overlapping representation of neural networks \cite{ghiassian2020improving,bengio2020interference}.
 Neural networks training normally assumes that the inputs are identically and independently distributed ({\em i.i.d.}) from a fixed data distribution and the output targets are sampled from a fixed conditional distribution.
 Only when this assumption is satisfied, can positive generalization be ensured among different batches of stochastic gradient descent.
 However, when the data distribution is drifted during training, the information learned from old tasks may be negatively interfered or even overwritten by the newly updated weights, resulting in catastrophic interference.